zachczx/svelte-zixianchen/src/routes/blog/posts/oracle-cloud-infrastructure-oci-resize-extend-boot-volume-size.md

 ## The Problem - I'm using Ubuntu, not Oracle Linux

-maybe it's a skill issue, but it took me way too long to sort it out.
+Maybe it's a skill issue, but it took me way too long to sort it out.
+This should've been a 5 min thing but it took me too long to install OCI CLI, trying growfs etc.

 Oracle's docs were all about Oracle Linux.
 I tried Googling and every blog post (which looked like everyone just copied from one another) just repeated this Oracle Linux setup.